 Kazakhstan moved its capital from Almaty to Astana in 1997, a decision made by President Nursultan Nazarbayev for reasons that blended practicality with geopolitics: Almaty sits in the far southeast, close to the Kyrgyz and Chinese borders, while Astana is more centrally located on the steppe.
 Building a new capital from scratch on the northern Kazakh plain was one of the more ambitious urban projects of the post-Soviet era.

 When Nazarbayev stepped down in 2019 and the city was renamed Nursultan in his honor, time didn’t change.
-When the name was quietly changed back to Astana in 2022 after political upheaval and protests (the Bloody January uprising, in which dozens were killed), time didn’t change then either.
+When the name was quietly changed back to Astana in 2022 after political upheaval and protests (the Bloody January uprising, in which more than 200 people were killed), time didn’t change then either.
 The clock at UTC+6 outlasted the politics.

 The Baikonur coincidence